M9OM/bsign_web/docs/embedding/form-builder-angular.md

   "host": {
     "type": "string",
     "required": false,
-    "description": "bsign host domain name.
-Only use this attribute if you are using the on-premises bsign installation or bsign.eu Cloud.", "example": "yourdomain.com"
+    "description": "DocuSeal host domain name.
+Only use this attribute if you are using the on-premises DocuSeal installation or docuseal.eu Cloud.", "example": "yourdomain.com"
   },
   "customButton": {